rupak-nepal/AlgorithmImplementation/point-inside-polygon/README.md

 Algorithm for plot a polygon with random number of points without crossing edges

 1. find out lowest point.
-2. find angle betwen lowest point and other points respectiveyl then create map of point with angle
+2. find angle between lowest point and other points respectively then create map of point with angle
 3. create a array of points in ascending order based on angle made.
 4. plot the polygon based on that array.